Program in Brief:

 BUS 275 Business in the European Union – 3 credits

 This course aims at a deeper understanding of the European Union (EU) and its impact on business.
 It will focus on the origins, development, and current issues relating to the EU.
 Historical and recent material on different topics will allow students to deepen their understanding of the development and structure of the EU and how it has impacted business in Europe.
-Taught by LVC faculty leader Dr. Gail Sanderson.
+Taught by LVC faculty leader Professor Gail Sanderson.

 Intercultural Communication – 3 credits

-(fulfills LVC business elective requirement OR Group 1, Area 2 Social Science general education requirement)
+(Group 1, Area 2 Social Science general education requirement)

 This course is designed to make you aware of the variety of cultural values in today’s world and help you compare your own cultural background with that of various European cultures.
 The course reveals how organizational cultures can be managed effectively, and outlines ways of learning intercultural communication.
 Taught by faculty from Maastricht University.